-Startups like Singapore’s Honestbee use freelance shoppers such as housewives and college students to receive order on their phone, purchase the groceries, and deliver them to buyers directly.
+Startups like Singapore’s Honestbee use freelance shoppers such as housewives and college students to receive their orders on their phone, purchase the groceries, and deliver them to buyers directly.

-Other competing startups providing similar services are Singapore’s RedMart (Singapore), and Happy Fresh of Indonesia (also operational in Thailand, Malaysia, and Taiwan).
+Other competing startups providing similar services include Singapore’s RedMart (Singapore), and Happy Fresh of Indonesia (also operational in Thailand, Malaysia, and Taiwan).

 Online grocery delivery services are increasingly popular in Asia because most people in the region are time-starved from their job, they don’t own vehicles, and if they do face notorious traffic jams that discourage people from going out.

 Indonesia recently welcomed sharing-economy marketplaces that improvised solutions to problems common among the country’s lower-income communities.

 Take TaniHub for example, an online marketplace that exists to connect buyers directly with the local farmers.

 Small farmers in Indonesia gained little profits from their crops due to control from the distributors in charge of the market price.
 An extreme example is the when tomatoes are bought at Rp.
 200/kg (US$0.02) from the farmers by distributors, who then turn around and sell them at a 10 times that price.